[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 The main benefit of combining Ansible with Jenkins is streamlined automation for both infrastructure provisioning and application deployment.
 Jenkins handles continuous integration/continuous deployment (CI/CD) workflows, while Ansible automates configuration management and infrastructure setup.
 Also:

-- Separation of concerns: Jenkins focuses on orchestrating the pipeline, while Ansible handles the deployment and configuration tasks.
+• Separation of concerns: Jenkins focuses on orchestrating the pipeline, whereas Ansible handles the deployment and configuration tasks.

-- Streamlined automation: Combining Jenkins and Ansible enables end-to-end automation of the software development lifecycle, from infrastructure provisioning to code integration to deployment, reducing manual intervention and the potential for errors.
+• One automated workflow: Combining Jenkins and Ansible automates the full software development lifecycle, from infrastructure provisioning to code integration to deployment, reducing manual intervention and the potential for errors.

 Can Jenkins replace Ansible?